herbertgithubaccount/MWSE/docs/source/guides/metadata.md

 ## Versions

-The version strings in `[package]`, `[dependencies.mge-xe]` and `[dependencies.mods]` uses semver (Semantic Versioning) format.
+The version strings in `[package]`, `[dependencies.mge-xe]` and `[dependencies.mods]` use the semver (Semantic Versioning) format.
 This consists of three numbers separated by periods, such as `1.2.3`.
 The first number is the `major` version, the second is the `minor` version, and the third is the `patch` version.
 You should increment the major version when you make a breaking change, the minor version when you add new features, and the patch version when you make bug fixes.

 For more information on semver, see the [semver website](https://semver.org/).